MSFT-Innovation-Hub-India/CUA-ProcureToPay-Automation/README.md

 **Note** In the next version of the Application, a Streamlit Web Application would be provided, allowing users to pick Invoice files from the file system.

+### Create a Vector Database

+This is required to store the business rules for anomaly detection.
+Use vector-store.py to create a vector store in Azure OpenAI and to add the sample business rules in the file [here](data_files/p2p-rules.txt)

+While this is the only file used in the solution, using a vector store here is to convey that it could be used to store unstructured data for a variety of purposes, apart from the business rules for anomaly detection in purchase invoices.
+Once done, Enter the ID of the vector store in the .env file

 ### Run the Application

 ```bash